thierryme/VcdLog/README.md

 # VcdLog

-Basic library for logging certain type of data into the VCD format.
+Basic Arduino library for logging certain type of data into the VCD format.
 See the  IEEE Standard 1364-1995.

 ## TCL script